pallets/click/docs/options.rst

 The most basic option is a value option.
 These options accept one argument which is a value.
 If no type is provided, the type of the default value is used.
 If no default value is provided, the type is assumed to be :data:`STRING`.
-By default, the name of the parameter is the first long option defined; otherwise the first short one is used.
+Unless a name is explicitly specified, the name of the parameter is the first long option defined; otherwise the first short one is used.

 .. click:example::